commit-live-students/python_intermediate_project/q04_read_csv_data_to_ndarray/README.md

 ## Analyzing IPL Matches

+Wow feeling like expert huh..
+Now let's grab some knowledge related to loading of data.
-### Create a function that returns a NumPy array when given a path to a CSV file
+Your job is to create a function that returns a numpy array when given apath to csv file.

 **The function should**
 - Be named `read_csv_data_to_ndarray`